QHXCoder2017/Relevant-use-of-COCO-Dataset/README.md

 # Relevant-use-of-COCO-Dataset

-Hi guys, there are some Python code that I wrote in my project to process json, h5, txt file on COCO Dataset.
+extract_images.py is to extract the pictures that have appeared in the txt file to another folder. h5_create.py is to merge two h5 files.